mujx/hakatime/README.md

 (`/api/v1/users/current/heartbeats.bulk`) that the Wakatime client can use to send heartbeats containing info about your coding activity.

-It comes together with a simple dashboard which provides a graphical representation of the collected data.
+It comes together with a dashboard which provides a graphical representation of the collected data.

 ## Features